Part I: Action Lists, Groups, Online Tools, and Other Resources

 - “A 12-step program for responding to President-Elect DT,” by Nicholas Kristof (NY Times)

-It’s important that those of who can pay something for real journalism actually do so, so that real news outlets can survive and not be entirely driven out by the world of profit-driven, sensationalist media (and “fake news” or lie-spreading websites).
+It’s important that those who can pay something for real journalism actually do so, so that real news outlets can survive and not be entirely driven out by the world of profit-driven, sensationalist media (and “fake news” or lie-spreading, non-journalistic websites).
 Choose at least one legitimate (truth-seeking, fact-checking, investigative) news source to subscribe to (as a paid subscriber), to show your support and to help keep them afloat.
 We can’t expect competent journalists and writers to work for free, and we don’t want them to be reliant solely on their major advertisers, who might expect publications to alter (or censor) their content to serve the advertisers’ special interests.
-Here are a few media sources that, to date, have regularly produced sound, informative journalism:
+Here are a few media sources that, to date, have regularly produced sound, informative reporting:

 - The Guardian (US)